 Paragraph 9 Schedule 2 OTA 1975 provides that where any return statement, declaration or accounts as are mentioned in Paragraph 8 Schedule 2 were made or submitted by any person neither fraudulently nor negligently and it comes to his notice those were incorrect then, unless the error is remedied without unreasonable delay, the return statement, declaration or account shall be treated as having been negligently made or submitted by the first mentioned person.
 It is important therefore that as companies discover errors or over claims in the course of performing the reconciliations they bring them to OTO’s attention immediately without waiting for completion of the reconciliation.
 This will ensure that in cases where the original error was not one arising from negligence that Para 9 does not operate to treat it as such.

+Top of page

 Results

 It is accepted that a totally balanced reconciliation will often prove difficult to achieve.
 Whatever method a company uses most exercises will finish with an unexplained difference.
 As far as seems reasonable, having regard to the amount of the difference both in absolute terms and in relation to total expenditure, the company should endeavour to establish the reason or likely reason for the difference.
 In the final analysis it is a matter for judgement at what point and level an unexplained difference should be accepted.
 Clearly a difference representing excess PRT claimed expenditure over CT expenditure gives OTO more cause for concern than the reverse situation.
 It is in fact more likely on the evidence of completed reconciliations seen that the company will uncover PRT claimable but unclaimed expenditure as a result of the exercise.
 Additional expenditure claims submitted in these circumstances will be subjected to careful examination.
 Where for time limit reasons such an additional claim is submitted before submission and examination of the reconciliation concerned, examination of the PRT claim may need to be deferred until the reconciliation is submitted and examined.